Nursing Home Fall Lawsuit in Michigan

 Families can take steps to reduce the risk of falls in nursing home facilities.
 Although they cannot control the actions of the nursing home staffers, they can take the following steps to ensure their loved one’s safety.

-How Can Families Investigate a Nursing Home Fall?
+How Can Families Investigate a Nursing Home Fall in Michigan?

 • Local law enforcement